ZXG818/KaiyangIQS/README.md

 ## Description
 There are three cases in this repository. *Unidimensional-rod-ejection*, *TWIGL-2D*, and *3D-rod-ejection* are the cases which has been validated in the paper.

 ### Improved quasi-static solver
-In each case, the dictionary **neutronKineticsSolver** is the solver with improved quasi-static method.
-In the dictionary neutronKineticsSolver, **adjointDiffusionFoam** is the solver of adjoint scalar flux diffusion equation, and **iqsNeutronicsFoam** is the solver with improved quasi-statics method.
-In the dictionary of iqsNeutronicsFoam, **pointKinetics** is the module of amplitude function, **shapeDiffusion** is the module of shape function. **iqsNeutronicsFoam.C** is the main control of the whole algorithm.
+In each case, the directory **neutronKineticsSolver** is the solver with improved quasi-static method.
+In the directory neutronKineticsSolver, **adjointDiffusionFoam** is the solver of adjoint scalar flux diffusion equation, and **iqsNeutronicsFoam** is the solver with improved quasi-statics method.
+In the directory of iqsNeutronicsFoam, **pointKinetics** is the module of amplitude function, **shapeDiffusion** is the module of shape function. **iqsNeutronicsFoam.C** is the main control of the whole algorithm.
 Users will change the group constants over time at **shapeDiffusion/ChangeGroupConstant.H**, and calculate the kinetics parameters at **KineticEffectiveCalc.H**.

+### Bechmark validation
+For each benchmark validation, the dictionary is **Problem** which in the same level di